This vertical farm lets you subscribe to your own plot of indoor-grown greens

-At a new vertical farm inside a warehouse in San Jose, California, consumers can subscribe to their own “plot,” where kale and mizuna grow under LED lights.
+At a new vertical farm inside a warehouse in San Jose, consumers can subscribe to their own “plot,” where kale and mizuna grow under LED lights.
 It’s the 21st-century version of a CSA: Greens grow in towers with no pesticides and almost no water, and when they’re harvested, they’re delivered directly to consumers living within a 20-mile radius.

 Willo, the startup behind the farm, wants to push people to adopt healthier eating habits.
-“Diet kills more people than anything else every year in the United States,” says Samuel Bertram, Willo co-founder and CEO.
-The promise of indoor farming—that it’s possible to grow produce in any climate at any time, deliver that food locally while it’s at the peak of freshness, and eventually sell it for less than conventionally-grown greens—is something that he thinks could help convince more people to eat vegetables regularly.
+“Diet kills more people than anything else every year in the United States,” says Samuel Bertram, Willo cofounder and CEO.
+The promise of indoor farming—that it’s possible to grow produce in any climate at any time, deliver that food locally while it’s at the peak of freshness, and eventually sell it for less than conventionally grown greens—is something that he thinks could help convince more people to eat vegetables regularly.

 The startup is one of several that are developing technology to make warehouse-grown kale and lettuce compete with greens grown in fields, both to deliver the freshest possible produce and to shrink the environmental footprint of food, since indoor farming uses little water, less land, and avoids the need for pesticides.
-Nearby, a startup called Plenty has developed a fully-automated system for planting, growing, and harvesting produce.
+Nearby, a startup called Plenty has developed a fully automated system for planting, growing, and harvesting produce.
 On the East Coast, startups like Bowery and Aerofarms are developing technology of their own.

 Willo has its own approach, growing plants aeroponically—meaning that the roots are exposed in the air and sprayed with a mist of water—on vertical walls, which Bertram says is “faster and more resource-efficient than our hydroponic and horizontal-plane counterparts.”
 The company has also tweaked other parts of the system; LED lights, for example, can be robotically moved around the farm to provide the right spectrum of light to each plant at any given time.
 Each plant is monitored by cameras and sensors that help the company learn how to improve growth and nutrition over time.